CCC Core Training

 Career Development: The Career Development and Transition program (CDT) prepares Corpsmembers for future employment, college education, and/or technical education.
 During this 36-hour course, Corpsmembers research careers, translate their CCC skills and accomplishments onto resumes and cover letters, practice interview skills, apply for employment, and engage in professional workplace practices.

-Work Ethic Development: Corpsmembers receive monthly performance evaluations from their supervisors.
+Work Ethic Development: Corpsmembers receive regular performance evaluations from their supervisors.
 These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance, punctuality, and honesty), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and quality and quantity of work).